 Of the ten thousand population, there are so many foreign and English speaking residents in and around the village that the Town Hall has a very helpful Foreigner´s Department, which cater for the needs of those residents and holiday makers who do not speak Spanish.

 Despite its huge popularity with tourists, Mijas Pueblo has somehow managed to retain much of its traditional Andalusian way of life behind the fortress walls of the ancient village, the locals displaying their unabashed passion for all things festive and an unmistakable relaxed outlook.

+Work in progress.
 Stay tuned!- Read less